Jaspertzx/AwesomeGICBank/README.md

 2. Open this current directory in your terminal.
 3. Enter `java -jar FinalApplicationJar/AwesomeGICBank.jar` into your terminal to run the application.
 4. Alternatively, you may type `./gradlew run` into the current directory to run the application.
+5. Another alternative would be to go to the [GitHub releases](https://github.com/Jaspertzx/AwesomeGICBank/releases) to download a working jar file.

 # Developer Comments